 -purge clear files list from past runs

--db location of db directory with files list
+-db path location of database directory

 -delete criteria remove duplicates by criteria (old, new, small, large)